 The stand-out feature of the Watch Series 3 at launch was its 4G connectivity in the GPS+Cellular version, enabling you to ditch your iPhone completely should you wish to go for a run without it.

 There's a full 4G LTE and UMTS cellular radio antenna hidden in the display, which kicks into action the moment you step away from your iPhone.

-Available on EE, O2 Vodafone currently, the system works with eSIM technology and shares the same number as your iPhone.
+Available on EE, O2 and Vodafone currently in the UK and all four major carriers in the US, the system works with eSIM technology and shares the same number as your iPhone.
 So the Watch Series 3 doesn't have an interchangeable SIM that you can swap out at a whim.

-The built-in eSIM is one-hundredth of the size of a traditional SIM, which is one of the reasons Apple hasn't needed to increase the size of the device.
 In the UK, you'll pay an additional £5 a month to enable connectivity, but that's the only cost you'll have to incur aside from your regular phone bill.
-In the US all four major networks are covered.

 Such connectivity can be used to make calls, receive messages, stream Apple Music (no, not Spotify yet), listen to podcasts or access Maps.

 The call interface is basic but easy-to-use thanks to a number pad.
 You can, of course, call contacts or favourites, even more so if you've got a Bluetooth headset connected to the Apple Watch - such as the Apple AirPods.

 A swipe up from the bottom of the screen shows you the Watch Control Center, and it's here the Watch 3 tells you what the connectivity is like - whether that's Wi-Fi, phone, or 4G.